Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 I ought not to have done that.

-It's it's an intellectual challenge to try, but you're never gonna do that.
+It's an intellectual challenge to try.

-But the the service that you could do with this newfound knowledge and confidence is you can begin to work on some of your classmates and and penetrate those skulls full of mush so that the professor does not turn them all into a bunch of mind-numbed little liberal robots.
+But the service that you could do with this newfound knowledge and confidence is you can begin to work on some of your classmates and penetrate those skulls full of mush so that the professor does not turn them all into a bunch of mind-numbed little liberal robots.

 Madeline Albright has a column in the Los Angeles Times today.

-Bush's worldview fails to see that in the Middle East power politics is the key.
+Bush's worldview fails to see that in the Middle East, power politics is the key.

 Good versus evil is not a strategy, she says.